pivotal/docs-tap/scc/parameters-reference.hbs.md

 this resource, and [SourceScan reference](../scst-scan/scan-crs.hbs.md#sourcescan) for details about the SourceScan custom resource.

-See [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md) for details about how the artifacts found during scanning are catalogued.
+For information about how the artifacts found during scanning are catalogued, see [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md).

 ## image-provider